GAIMJKP/MACS30200proj/README.md

-# Working Nine to Drive : how the working day affects urban traffic
+# "Working Nine to Drive": Socioeconomic Status and Commuter Traffic

 ## MACS30200 (Perspectives on Computational Research) Project

-In this repo:
+Key items in this repository:

-Paper - final paper
+* Paper > paper.pdf : final term paper.

-Poster - poster used in presentation
+* Poster > poster.pdf - poster used in presentation